Dmancuso1/Dmancuso1/README.md

 ## 🌱  I'm currently working on:
   - A CMS for content writers (articles, posts, etc..).
-A Full stack web app & API using the PERN stack. [view Repo!](https://github.com/Dmancuso1/creator_api)
+A Full stack web app & API using the PERN stack.
+[View Repo!](https://github.com/Dmancuso1/creator_api)
   - Creating a collection of fully styled, mobile friendly, HTML/CSS/REACT, customizable templates.
   - Other methods of deployment to what I'm currently doing.